juanms23/Caffeinated/README.md

 <br />

-To run, connect Android Studio Emulator or physical Android Emulator and press play "app" from Android Studio.
+To run, connect virtual Android Studio Emulator or physical Android Emulator and press play "app" from Android Studio.

 Enjoy!